 How to Run for Office

-You must be a registered Fairfax Voter to be eligible to run for office.
-You can register or confirm that you are registered by contacting the Marin County Elections Office. https://www.marincounty.org/depts/rv
+You must be a registered Fairfax Voter at the time nomination papers are issued, to be eligible to run for office.
+You can register or confirm that you are registered by contacting the Marin County Elections Office: https://www.marincounty.org/depts/rv

-Nomination papers for eligible candidates interested in filing for office are available from the Town Clerk’s Office beginning Monday, July 13, 2020, during regular business hours.
+Nomination papers for eligible candidates interested in filing for office are available from the Town Clerk beginning Monday, July 13, 2020.
 The deadline to file the papers with the Town Clerk is 5:00 p.m.
-Friday, August 7, 2020, unless an incumbent fails to file, in which case there will be a 5-day extension period to 5:00 p.m.
-Wednesday, August 12, 2020.
+Friday, August 7, 2020, unless an incumbent fails to file, in which case there will be a 5-day extension period to 5:00 p.m. on Wednesday, August 12, 2020.
 Please contact the Town Clerk to schedule an appointment to obtain and file nomination papers.

 - Candidate Intention Statement (Form 501)